 Additional information about our work in Lutsk

-Upon receiving Dana’s appeal for help in autumn 2014, we agreed to visit Lutsk and the Laska shelter to learn about this appalling situation first hand.
+Upon receiving an appeal for help in autumn 2014, we agreed to visit Lutsk and the Laska shelter to learn about this appalling situation first hand.

 We signed an official Agreement with the Deputy Mayor of Lutsk to become the city’s advisors on stray animal management and seized the opportunity to urge local politicians to fund the construction and maintenance of a permanent city shelter and veterinary clinic.
 We also used crisis funds to buy emergency veterinary medicines for animals we rescued during our visit.

 With help from volunteers, many of the dogs rescued from the streets are rehomed.
-Dana has also cultivated a very good relationship with the local radio, TV, and print media who not only help find homes for the shelter dogs, but also help promote responsible pet ownership.
+The Laska team has also cultivated a very good relationship with the local radio, TV, and print media who not only help find homes for the shelter dogs, but also help promote responsible pet ownership.

 ONLY untreatable, very sick, too badly injured or aggressive dogs are humanely put to sleep.

 May 2015 to May 2016, you helped save the lives of 1,486 dogs in Lutsk.
 437 dogs were sick/injured when rescued, many of them have found new loving homes and 1,049 dogs were released into the Laska Guardian Scheme after being treated and sterilized.